Q: What is bus transportation like in Bielsko-Biala?

 Do not exchange currency with people on the street!
 Instead, go to any place marked as a currency exchange office (kantor).
 These are legal exchange agencies.
 You may also exchange currency in some banks.
 As in most countries, avoid changing money at airports, the rates are terrible there.

-Q: When are shops open?
+Q: When are the shops open?

-From Monday to Friday grocery stores (Polish “sklep”) are open, usually from 8 am to 6 pm, on Saturdays they are usually open from 9 am to 1 pm.
+A: From Monday to Friday grocery stores (Polish „sklep”) are open, usually from 8 am to 6 pm, on Saturdays they are usually open from 9 am to 1 pm.
 On Sundays hours may vary, but most shops are closed on this day.

 Supermarkets are open seven days a week, from 8 am to 10 pm, while shopping centres are open from 9 am to 9 pm.